backstage/backstage/docs/features/software-templates/installation.md

 [spotify/backstage-cookiecutter](https://github.com/backstage/backstage/blob/37e35b910afc7d1270855aed0ec4718aba366c91/plugins/scaffolder-backend/scripts/Cookiecutter.dockerfile)
 docker image.

-If you are running backstage from a Docker container and you want to avoid calling a container inside a container, you can set up Cookiecutter in your own image, this will use the local installation instead.
+If you are running Backstage from a Docker container and you want to avoid calling a container inside a container, you can set up Cookiecutter in your own image, this will use the local installation instead.